University of Illinois Chicago

 The ERC is an interdisciplinary public service, research, and special projects organization that works to improve energy efficiency and the environment.
 The Energy Resources Center at the University of Illinois Chicago provides comprehensive and cutting edge solutions for energy and environmental challenges in the institutional, industrial, and commercial sectors.
 For over thirty years, the ERC has made significant contributions to the fields of energy conservation and production technologies, helping to create a cleaner and more sustainable environment.

 The website is more beautiful and engaging than we ever dreamed!
 It has really reinvigorated our outreach work and given us something we are proud to direct our stakeholders to as a one-stop-shop for monarch conservation in Illinois.
 Curmudgeon Group was responsive to our needs and consistently delivered high-quality results.
-They went above and beyond to produce a product that will serve us for a long time.
+They went above and beyond to produce a product that will build brand awareness and serve us for a long time.
 Everyone at Curmudgeon was fun to work with, and embraced our project and mission with enthusiasm and excitement.

 The final result was a fresh website that coincided with the launch of the IMP’s pledge initiative, jam-packed with resources and information but presented in an approachable, easy to navigate format.
-In the first four months, the IMP received more than 220 pledges with a 10% increase in email subscribers, and is now using the site as home for the published Illinois Monarch Action Plan and related work.
+In the first four months, the IMP received more than 220 pledges with a 10% increase in email subscribers, and is now using the site as a home for the published Illinois Monarch Action Plan and related work.

 220 + pledges